mmmangooo/Milestone-Project2/README.md

  * Prepared fireplaces so I can make warm food for myself and the children
  * Toilets or portable toilets
  * Wind shelters if it starts to rain heavily or becomes very windy and the children needs shelter to stay warm
- * Hiking rails that you can walk with a child in stroller
+ * Hiking trails that you can walk with a child in stroller
  * Hiking trails with a length that is suitable for my childrens age and stamina

 ![Wireframe of info alert box](./assets/images/info-alert-box.png)